5: Tsubasa Omnibus 1 by Kodansha Comics

-Syaoran, the son of an archaeologist, is whisked away on an adventure of a life time with his childhood friend Princess Sakura.
-Syaoran and his team of diggers find an enormous temple have buried in the hot desert sands.
-The temple isn’t as it seems a very strange event occurs and Sakura’s memories are lost, scattered across distant dimensions.
-Syaoran desperate to rescue his childhood friend’s memories, he has no other choice but to travel from dimension to dimension searching for Sakura’s memoires.
-But Syaoran must give something in exchange for travel from one dimension to the other, will it be worth it.
-On his travels Suyaoran will meet allies and enemies alike, will he be able to reclaim all Sakura’s memeries?
+Syaoran, the adopted son of an archaeologist, is whisked away on an adventure of a life time with his childhood friend Princess Sakura.
+Syaoran and a team of diggers stumble upon an ancient temple half buried in the hot desert they call their home.
+The temple isn’t all it seems, a incredibly strange and law-defying event occurs defying all logic and Sakura’s memories are lost, apparently scattered across distant dimensions.
+Syaoran desperate to rescue his childhood friend’s memories, has no other choice but to travel from dimension to dimension searching for Sakura’s lost memories.
+But Syaoran must give something in exchange for free travel from one dimension to the next.
+In the end will it be worth it?
+On his travels Suyaoran will meet allies and enemies alike, but more importantly will he be able to reclaim all Sakura’s memories?

 Arthur Dent is the only human to survive the worst Wednesday ever!
-On that very day the earth was destroyed by Vogons building a new hyperspace highway.
-Luckily, for Arthur, he and his best friend Ford Prefect, an alien from the outer rim of the galaxy, survived the treacherous road works and stowed aboard the Vogon’s ship, on their journey around the galaxy.
-Unfortunately for them they’re found out and blasted into space, even worse though was that the Vogon captain made them listen to his poetry, it’s the some of the worst poetry in the galaxy, they only do it to torture people.
-When your blasted into space there’s almost no chance that a ship will run across you let alone pick you up, so what’s the going to be different for Arthur and Ford?
+On this ‘The Worst Wednesday Ever’ the earth was destroyed by Vogons (a pig like alien race) building a new hyperspace highway!
+Luckily, for Arthur, he and his best friend Ford Prefect, who turns out to be an alien from the outer rim of the galaxy, survived the treacherous road works and stowed aboard the Vogon’s ship, to begin what becomes their journey around the galaxy.
+Unfortunately for them they’re found out aboard the ship and blasted into space.
+But you haven’t even heard the worst of it, the Vogon captain before blasting them into space, made them listen to his poetry first, the horror!
+When you’re blasted into space there’s almost no chance that a ship will run across your path, let alone pick you up,saving you.
+So what’s the going to be so different for Arthur and Ford?

 (This book is also sold under the name BOY NOBODY but it doesn’t really make a difference (in text terms) it’s the same story.)